restatedev/two-region-handover/README.md

-# Multi-region with Restate OSS
+# Two-region handover with Restate OSS

 This repo gives a config for a two-region Restate cluster.